VA Ann Arbor Healthcare System

 Health Care for Homeless Veterans

-The Health Care for Homeless Veterans (HCHV) program has been providing outreach services since 2006 and has served 4,776 Veterans.
-These Veterans are engaged through outreach efforts and placed in homeless programs or provided referrals to community based programs for assistance with homeless prevention.
-Veterans are connected with the program through multiple avenues including Street Level Outreach/Stand Downs, National Call Center for Homeless Veterans Consults, and community provider referrals.
-The VA Ann Arbor Healthcare System HCHV program is working with communities to develop supported permanent housing projects in Toledo, Ohio, and three cities in Michigan.
+The Health Care for Homeless Veterans (HCHV) program has been providing outreach services since 2006 and serves an average of 2200 Veterans (annually) who are Homeless and At Risk of Homelessness.
+Veterans are engaged through outreach efforts and placed in homeless programs or provided referrals to community based programs for assistance with homeless prevention.
+Veterans are connected with the program through multiple avenues including street level outreach/community stand downs, National Call Center for Homeless Veterans, Consults, and community provider referrals.
+The VA Ann Arbor Healthcare System HCHV program is proud to partner with National Church Residence to provide supported permanent housing opportunities at the Commons at Garden Lake.
 Community partnerships in Ohio include: